Astroturf vs. grassroots. Now vs. Then?

 Summer Politics: Cut and Dried

-On the 40th anniversary of Woodstock, people reminisced about large public gatherings in open spaces.
-Central Park used to be a mecca for such events.
-On June 12, 1982, a million people assembled in the park to protest the nuclear policies of the Reagan Administration.
-People traveled to NYC they did so because they considered it a visible celebration of democracy, a patriotic way to send a message.
-Shortly after they convened, Reagan opened nuclear arms talks with the Soviet Union and the Cold War waned.
-To date, that Central Park protest remains one of America's largest.
+On the 40th anniversary of Woodstock, people reminisce about large public gatherings in open spaces.
+Central Park used to be a mecca for such events, not just music, but serious political gatherings.
+On June 12, 1982, a million people assembled in the park to protest the nuclear arms policies of the Reagan Administration.
+Each person had traveled by bus, car, or train to offer their voice and show patriotism.
+A million people all simultaneously caring about the same issue took time off from work to collectively send a message to government -- just like democracies encourage people to do.
+Shortly after they convened, Reagan opened nuclear arms talks with the Soviet Union.
+The Cold War waned.
+To date, the 1982 protest remains one of the largest in America's history.

 Grassroots Change